 Section 3-10.
 Compensation.
 Council members shall serve without compensation except for proper expenses approved by the Council.

 Section 3-11.
 Appointment and Removal of Board and Commission Members. (a) The Council, except as otherwise provided in this Charter, shall have the power to appoint electors of the town to fill expired terms and vacancies within appointive boards, commissions and committees, all in the manner for the terms, and with powers and duties not inconsistent with this Charter.
-The Council shall nominate the directors of the Mattabassett District, and any other regional agency, except as may be specifically provided to the contrary by a multi-town agreement or this Charter. (b) The Council shall have the power to remove any member from any appointive board, commission or committee, as follows: (1) upon such a member's absence from three (3) consecutive meetings of the board, commission or committee, whether a regular or special meeting, without justifiable cause; (2) upon such a member's absence from thirty (30%) percent or more of meetings of the board, commission or committee, whether regular or special meetings, without justifiable cause during the twelve (12) month period commencing on February first (lst) of each calendar year; (3) for cause, after reasonable notice, and a hearing held at a regularly scheduled Council meeting, at which said member shall have an opportunity to be heard and may be accompanied by legal counsel.
+The Council shall nominate the directors of the Mattabassett District, and any other regional agency, except as may be specifically provided to the contrary by a multi-town agreement or this Charter. (b) The Council shall have the power to remove any member from any appointive board, commission or committee, as follows: (1) upon such a member's absence from three (3) consecutive meetings of the board, commission or committee, whether a regular or special meeting, without justifiable cause; or (2) upon such a member's absence from thirty (30%) percent or more of meetings of the board, commission or committee, whether regular or special meetings, without justifiable cause during the twelve (12) month period commencing on February first (lst) of each calendar year; or (3) for cause, after reasonable notice, and a hearing held at a regularly scheduled Council meeting, at which said member shall have an opportunity to be heard and may be accompanied by legal counsel.

 Section 3-12.
 Other Powers.
 All duties or authority imposed or granted by the Connecticut General Statutes upon municipalities or agents thereof and not now or hereafter specifically, or by implication, imposed upon other officials, boards or commissions by the Charter, shall be performed by the Council.